The Mists of Avalon: Plot

-The book's protagonist is Morgaine, priestess of Avalon, who is King Arthur's half-sister.
-Their mother Igraine is married to Uther Pendragon after Morgaine's biological father, Gorlois, is killed in battle.
-Rumors spread in Avalon that before Igraine knew her husband Gorlois was killed, Uther consulted with the Merlin, who used his magic to transform the king into the likeness of Gorlois and thus gain access to Igraine at Tintagel.
-He spent the night with her and they conceived a son, Arthur.
-Morgaine witnesses Uther Pendragon's accession to the throne of Caerleon after his predecessor, Ambrosius, dies of old age.
-Uther becomes her step-father, and he and Igraine have a son, Arthur, Morgaine's half-brother.
+Morgaine, priestess of Avalon, is King Arthur's half-sister.
+Their mother Igraine marries king Uther Pendragon after Morgaine's father Gorlois dies in battle.
+Before Igraine knew of Gorlois's death, Uther consulted with Merlin, who used magic to make Uther appear as Gorlois and thus gained access to Igraine at Tintagel, conceiving Arthur.
+Uther becomes Morgaine's step-father.
+Morgaine witnesses Uther's accession to Caerleon's throne after his predecessor, Ambrosius, dies of old age.

-When Morgaine is eleven years old and Arthur six, an attempt of murder is made on Arthur's life.
+When Morgaine is eleven years old and Arthur six, there is an attempt to murder Arthur.
 Their maternal aunt, the high priestess Viviane, arrives in Caerleon and advises Uther to have Arthur fostered far away from the court for his own safety.
 Uther agrees, and also allows Viviane to take Morgaine to Avalon, where she is trained as a priestess of the Mother Goddess.
-During this period, Morgaine becomes aware of the rising tension between the old Pagan and the new Christian religions.
+During this period Morgaine becomes aware of the rising tension between the old Pagan and the new Christian religions.
 After seven years of training, Morgaine is initiated as a priestess of the Mother, and Viviane begins grooming her as the next Lady of Avalon.

-Some months after her initiation, Morgaine is given in a fertility rite to the future high king of Britain.
-Their union is not meant to be personal, but rather a symbolic wedding between the future high king and the land he is to defend.
-The following morning, Morgaine and Arthur recognize each other and are horrified to realize what they have done.
+Months after her initiation, Morgaine is given in a fertility rite to the future high king of Britain.
+Their union is not meant to be personal, but rather a symbolic wedding between the king and the land he is to defend.
+They engage in ritual sex, each unknowing of the other's actual identity.
+The following morning they talk and, after recognizing each other as Morgaine and Arthur, are horrified to realize what they have done.
 Two months later, Morgaine is devastated to find that she is pregnant.

-After Uther dies in battle against the Saxon invaders, Arthur claims the throne of Britain despite questions about his legitimacy (he had been conceived within days of Igraine's marriage to Uther Pendragon).
-Since Arthur must now defend Britain against the Saxons, Viviane has Morgaine make him an enchanted scabbard that will prevent him from losing blood and gives him the sacred sword Excalibur.
-With the combined force of Avalon and Caerleon, Arthur repels the invaders.
+After Uther dies fighting the Saxon invaders, Arthur claims the throne of Britain despite questions about his legitimacy (he was conceived within days of Igraine's marriage to Uther).
+Arthur must now defend Britain against the Saxons; Viviane gives him the sacred sword Excalibur and has Morgaine make him an enchanted scabbard that will prevent him from losing blood.
+With the combined forces of Avalon and Caerleon, Arthur repels the invaders, brings peace to the land, and marries Gwenhwyfar.

-As Morgaine's unborn child grows within her, so do her feelings of anger and betrayal toward Viviane, who she believes tricked her into bearing a child to her own half-brother.
-Unable to stay in Avalon any longer, she leaves for the court of her aunt Morgause, queen of Lothian, where she bears her son, naming him Gwydion.
-Spurred by her husband Lot's ambition and her own, Morgause tricks Morgaine into allowing her to rear her son.
-To escape Lot's unwanted advances, Morgaine leaves Lothian and returns to Arthur's court as a lady-in-waiting to the high queen, Gwenhwyfar.
+As Morgaine's unborn child grows within her, so do her feelings of anger and betrayal toward Viviane, who she believes tricked her into bearing a child to Arthur.
+Unable to stay in Avalon any longer, she leaves for the court of her aunt Morgause, queen of Lothian, where she gives birth to her son, naming him Gwydion.
+Morgause, spurred by her own and her husband Lot's ambition, tricks Morgaine into allowing her to rear Gwydion.
+To escape Lot's unwanted advances, Morgaine leaves Lothian and returns to Arthur's court as a lady-in-waiting to his queen, Gwenhwyfar.
 She does not see Gwydion again until he is grown and a Druid priest.